repldex/Repldex/README.md

 # Contributing
-- fork the repo
+- Fork the repo
-- make a discord bot, set the `token` and `client_secret` in env to the bot token and client secret
+- Make a Discord bot, set the `token` and `client_secret` in env to the bot token and client secret
-- make a mongodb thing, set `dburi` to the database uri (should start with mongodb+srv://)
+- Make a MongoDB database, set `dburi` to the database uri (should start with mongodb+srv://)
-- create a pr describing what you changed
+- Create a pull request describing what you changed